-Most of the drivers do not know what exactly a wheel bearing is, and most of us don’t know how to spot wheel bearing noise in car.
+Most drivers don’t exactly know what a wheel bearing is, and most of us don’t know how to spot wheel bearing noise in car.
 So if your mechanic tells you that the wheel bearing has to be replaced, you have no other choice but to replace it.

 In simple words, a bearing is a metallic ring that helps your car’s wheel rotate smoothly and with minimal friction.
 Though the shape and the type of the bearing may differ from vehicle to vehicle but their purpose always remain the same – to help rotate the wheel.

 It is destroyed by water and excessive heat.
-Though all the bearings are properly sealed but wear and tear damages the seal.
+Though all the bearings are properly sealed, wear and tear eventually damages the seal.
 When a seal is damaged, water and debris enter the bearing and it fails to perform its function.
 When a bearing fails, it makes noise.

 Tips to Diagnose Wheel Bearing Noise

-Initially, the noise will be too low.
-You will not be able to notice it but within a few weeks, the noise will get louder.
+Initially, the noise will be too quiet to hear.
+You will not be able to notice it, but within a few weeks, the noise will get louder.
 Soon, you will hear a constant noise throughout the journey.

 Let’s be clear on this, the wheel bearing noise in your car is one of the hardest to diagnose.
 Why?
 Because you have to drive the car to hear the noise.
 When the car stops, the noise stops.